kubermatic/docs/content/kubeone/main/tutorials/upgrading/upgrading-from-1.7-to-1.8/_index.en.md

 [ccm-migration]: {{< ref "../../../guides/ccm-csi-migration/" >}}

-## ‘kured’ Has Been Removed From the ‘unattended-Upgrades’ Addon
+## ‘kured’ Has Been Removed From the ‘unattended-upgrades’ Addon

 As part of our efforts to migrate towards Helm charts for managing addons, we removed `kured` from the `unattended-upgrades` addon. `kured` can now